nasa/fprime/Svc/Framer/docs/sdd.md

 and sends _F_ to a component instance that downlinks frames, for example, [`Drv::TcpClient`](../../../Drv/TcpClient/docs/sdd.md).

-When instantiating Framer, you must provide an implementation of [`Svc::FramingProtocol`](../../FramingProtocol/docs/sdd.md).
+When instantiating `Framer`, you must provide an implementation of [`Svc::FramingProtocol`](../../FramingProtocol/docs/sdd.md).
 This implementation specifies exactly what is in each frame; typically it is a frame header, a data packet, and a hash value.